19hours/sg-statutes/Acts/Charities Act.md

 43\.—(1) This section shall apply to —

-(a) any order or direction made or given by the Commissioner under this Act;
+(a) any order or direction made or given by the Commissioner under this Act; and

 [34/2010 wef 01/03/2011]

-(b) any notice or other document required or authorised to be given or served under Part VII; and
+(b) [Deleted by Act 34/2010 wef 01/03/2011]

 (c) any notice required to be served under any regulations made under this Act.